jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch?

---> there is a small gap presently with border-radius boxed prob because multiple elems are involved.

 --> using filter drop shadow mutliple syntax could help here.
 Just not sure exactly when

 --> ok now just saying when not full bleed then donT radius -- but HIDE disabled controls from user